The Operative

 Focused Exploit

-Your number of focus points increases to your full operative level, instead of half, + your focus ability modifier.
+Your number of focus points increases to your full Operative level, instead of half, + your focus ability modifier.

 Initiative Exploit

 You have advantage on initiative checks.
 When you would make an initiative check, you can choose to forgo this advantage.
-If you do so, you cannot be surprised, and you can move up to your speed after you roll initiative, but before the initiative order is determined.
+If you do so, you cannot be Surprised, and you can move up to your speed after you roll initiative, but before the initiative order is determined.

 Mentor's Exploit